Arkansas Highway 267

 Highway 267 (AR 267, Ark.
 267, and Hwy.
 267) is a designation for two state highways in White County.
 One route of 15.47 mi begins at Highway 31 and runs northeast to Highway 367 in Searcy.
 A second route of 2.25 mi begins at Highway 31 and runs east to Highway 13.
 Highway 267 Spur, a spur route of 0.90 mi connects Highway 267 and Highway 31 north of Beebe.
 The highways are maintained by the Arkansas Department of Transportation (ARDOT).

 Route description

 The ArDOT maintains Highway 267 like all other parts of the state highway system.
 As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ArDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2019, estimates along the longer segment ranged from 380 vehicles per day (VPD) near the southern terminus, to 3600 VPD along Lincoln Avenue in Searcy.
 The highest traffic count was 12,000 VPD along the one-block overlap with US Highway 67B (US 67B, Main Street) in Searcy.
 The short segment had a 2019 AADT of 920 VPD.
 Highways under 400 VPD are classified as very low volume local road by the American Association of State Highway and Transportation Officials (AASHTO).

-No segment of Highway 267 is part of the National Highway System (NHS), a network of roads important to the nation's economy, defense, and mobility.